georgiee/coding-for-kids/slides.md

 ^ It was invented by Mitchel Resnick at the MIT Media Lab in 2002.

-^ Scratch can be used as an application and online in the web browser through flash.
+^ Scratch can be used as an application or online in the web browser through flash.

 ^ The next version 3 is based on HTML5 and will be released this August.